20 C

 6. Seeking an Outside Perspective

 Sometimes, we’re too close to a situation to see it clearly.
-Chatting with a trusted friend or family can offer fresh insight.
+Chatting with a trusted friend or family member can offer fresh insight.

 They might pick up on manipulative behaviors that you’ve missed or become accustomed to.